AgungYogaSetiawan/Corn-Maize-Leaf-Diseases-Prediction/README.md

 # Corn Maize Leaf Disease Prediction

-Project ini dibuat untuk memprediksi suatu gejala pada daun tanaman jagung.
-Ada 4 kelas yaitu, Healthy, Gray Leaf Spot, Common Rust, dan Blight.
-Project ini menggunakan teknik CNN (Convulutional Neural Network) yang baik untuk memprediksi sebuah gambar.
+This project was created to predict a symptom in the leaves of corn plants.
+There are 4 classes, namely, Healthy, Gray Leaf Spot, Common Rust, and Blight.
+This project uses a good CNN (Convulational Neural Network) technique to predict an image.